hlean/Quizz/README.md

 # Quizz
- Quizz game about city, countries and flags
+ Quizz game about guess city, countries and flags